 Warzone ranked SBMM

 While Warzone’s initial development team at Infinity Ward claimed early in its life that the battle royale does not have skill-based matchmaking, many players are convinced that it does.
-They claim that K/D ratios are used to try and place players in similarly skilled lobbies.
+It claimed that K/D ratios are used to try and place players in similarly skilled lobbies.

-Whether that’s true or not, any form of Warzone ranked mode will almost certainly have some kind of SBMM.
+Whether that’s true or not, any form of Warzone ranked mode will almost certainly need some kind of SBMM to function.
 If it turns out to be like traditional ranking systems, this will be based around your current rank or matchmaking rating (MMR).
 It’s doubtful that K/D-based SBMM would be used to match players in ranked Warzone matches.

 Warzone ranked Iron Trials

 Towards the end of the Black Ops Cold War era, Warzone introduced a new, competitive-focused mode called Iron Trials.
 This mode came with its own custom ruleset that catered to tournament players and high-skilled players.